Neurogenic Bladder

 Ayurvedic View

-Here aggravated vata dosha enters mutra vaha srotas (urinary system) and the person loses the ability to control or finds difficulty in control of the physiological functioning of the bladder.
-Ayurveda way of approach is to correct the root cause of this disease, reduce the symptoms, and bring dosha back to prakruta awatha (normal state) by ayurvedic panchakarma treatment, local treatment done to strengthen the nerves, and muscles along with internal medication after which the patient can lead a healthy life.
+Here, aggravated vata dosha enters the mutra vaha srotas (urinary system) and the person loses the ability to control or finds difficulty in controlling the physiological functioning of the bladder.
+The Ayurveda way of approach is to correct the root cause of this disease, reduce the symptoms, and bring dosha back to prakruta awatha (normal state) by Ayurvedic panchakarma treatment, local treatment done to strengthen the nerves and muscles along with internal medication, after which the patient can lead a healthy life.

 Neurogenic Bladder